The Lucia celebration is something that Swedes themselves, and also the rest of the world consider as the most typical Swedish tradition.

 But where appears in the picture the saint from Syracuse or our beautiful queen of light, the attendants, star boys, glögg and saffron buns?

-But also this time organization life and schools have meant a great deal to strengthen and spread a new custom.
-In the same way that the rectory and mansion earlier were most important in promotion of culture, so it was that in the middle of the 1800's it was the school and the local folk movements that people were likely to follow.
-Today there is no doubt that it is our mass media, naturally television primarily, which steer the trends and new ideas into our consciousness.
+Schools have meant a great deal in strengthening and spreading a new custom.
+In the same way the rectory and mansion had been most important in the promotion of culture, so it was in the schools during the mid-1800s that local folk movements were followed by people.
+Today there is no doubt that it is our mass media, television primarily, which steer the trends and new ideas into our consciousness.

-In relations to schools a Lucia celebration fitted well with the "djäknegång.” which before the folk schools were instituted in the 1840's had been involved with the end of the school term at this time of year.
+In relation to schools, a Lucia celebration fit well with the "djäknegång” which before the folk schools were instituted in the 1840s had been involved with the end of the school term at this time of year.
 It was a usual thing to go round and beg for money on the way to school.
 And for organizations it was important, with nice, preferably new, additions to the pre-Christmas celebration which should gather together as many as possible.
-And as always selling and recruiting of members was very important for the finances.
+And as always, selling and recruiting members was very important for the finances.

 Text based on research by Professor Jan-Ojvind Swahn, Sweden